 What does membership include?

-We also can provide a great amount of care by phone, email and text, including virtual visits when appropriate.
-We are available to discuss urgent concerns evenings and weekends when needed.
-We are working hard to create a practice where you can reach us when you need us, without having to jump through many hoops!
+I also can provide a great amount of care by phone, email and text, including virtual visits when appropriate.
+I am available to discuss urgent concerns evenings and weekends when needed.
+I work hard to create a practice where you can reach me when you need me, without having to jump through many hoops!

 You will enjoy greater convenience and peace of mind.
 You may also find a reduced need for visits to specialists and the emergency department/urgent care.